SamSherrill/games-comparison/README.md

 - Brian also suggested some specific SQL queries that could be used to eager load information.
 - Speaking of eager load, would it be realistic to over-eager load a user's games list?
 We could first make sure that their profile & games list are public.
 We could display a warning if their profile is not public.
 Then we could pull the game's list & hold it in the background somehow, until the user hits Compare Games

-- Consider howe we can refactor states.
+- Consider how we can refactor states.
 Can we combine some of these?
 Should we reorder them to be more sequential?
 Are there any other improvements we can make?
 - Strongly consider how our code can be best arranged to be readable.
 Are there blocks of code that execute before the block above?
 If so, we should probably move them into sequence in the code, to be more readable.
 - Analyze all of our async/awaits, setTimeout, and other steps we've taken to deal with the async issues we had in the original version of this project